-1. Increase Self-Confidence and “See What You’re Made of”
+1. Boost Confidence and “See What You’re Made of”

 2. Build the Body You Really Want

-Enter the gym and think about nothing but beating your previous workout.
-Last week you may have squatted 95 pounds for eight reps.
-This week squat that same 95 pounds for nine or 10 reps, or add weight and squat 100 pounds for eight reps.
-Whatever you do, improve your performance one way or another!
+Enter the gym with the sole purpose of beating your previous workout performance.
+Last week you may have squatted 95 pounds for five reps.
+This week squat 95 pounds for six, or add weight and squat 100 pounds for five reps.

 - Week 1 – Squat 95x4x5 (95 pounds, 4 sets, 5 reps each set)